WilfredTA/ReuseCoin/README.md

 * Reuse Coin Plugin Script
 * Reuse Coin Payment Script

-### Reuse Coin Treasury *
+### Reuse Coin Treasury

-This component provides a mechanism to exchange reuse coins for CKBytes.
-This treasury rewards the most impactful developer every epoch by distributing the ckbytes in the treasure to the developer who has accrued the most reuse coins that month.
+This component drives how developers make money.
+Basically, the CKByte usage fee for scripts is placed in the treasury, where it accrues interest.
+At the end of each epoch, the developer has the opportunity to exchange their reuse coins for CKBytes plus the interest accrued on those CKBytes

 ## Transaction Patterns